 What is a Vanpool?

 UCLA Vanpools are groups of people who travel to UCLA or Westwood in a UCLA van.
 Vanpools typically operate Monday-Friday, traveling between a common pickup location (where you may leave your car) and the UCLA campus or Westwood.
-There are nearly 150 UCLA commuter vanpools from 80 Southern California communities coming to UCLA daily.
+There are 140 UCLA commuter vanpools from 80 Southern California communities coming to UCLA daily.

 What are the benefits?